 Role of youth justice services

-The chief executive of DJAG is not generally a party to the proceedings but is entitled to be heard in relation to adjournments, remand/bail, sentencing orders, publication prohibition orders, the closure of the court to the public and any other matters the court considers to be relevant (s 74 Youth Justice Act).
+The chief executive of DCSYW is not generally a party to the proceedings but is entitled to be heard in relation to adjournments, remand/bail, sentencing orders, publication prohibition orders, the closure of the court to the public and any other matters the court considers to be relevant (s 74 Youth Justice Act).

-In practice this means that a youth justice officer from Youth Justice Services (YJ Services) at DJAG attends court.
+In practice this means that a youth justice officer from Youth Justice Services (YJ Services) at DCSYW attends court.
 Before a child defendant appears in court, this officer will usually interview them and attempt to establish factors contributing to the child’s offending behaviour.
 It is the policy of YJ Services not to interview a child regarding the details of an offence prior to the child discussing it with a legal representative.

 A youth justice officer can apply for, or support, a remand (dealing with the case on another day) to allow: